admost/amrapi/content/adjust-raw-data-export/_index.en.md

 **2. Add AWS S3 Bucket Information to Adjust Raw Data Export Settings**

 - You can get your AWS Bucket information from Admost Dashboard -> Settings -> Adjust Settings.
-If you can't see the informations.
-Please click the create aws bucket button.
+If you can't see the informations, click the create aws bucket button.

 ![AWS Bucket Info](/amrapi/images/aws-bucket-info.png?classes=shadow&width=20pc)